kFo/reference/lexical_structure.rst

    numeral8   : "0" [oO] [0-7]+
    numeral16  : "0" [xX] `hex_char`+

-Decimal literals are currently only being used for some :keyword:`set_option` values.
+Decimal literals are currently only being used for some :keyword:`set_option <options>` values.

 .. productionlist::
    decimal    : [0-9]+ "."
 [0-9]+